-- Talking about community shared values of human dignity, fairness and justice. - Have dialogue among group members about protecting women and children against sexual violence, child marriage and FGM in their community. - Develop a vision of a community with women and children free from sexual violence, child marriage and FGM. - Identify beliefs, practices, behaviors and norms that support the achievement of their vision. - Identify community actions to promote protection of women and children from sexual violence, child marriage and FGM.
+- Talking about community shared values of human dignity, fairness and justice. - Have dialogue among group members about protecting women and children against sexual violence, teenage pregnancy and child marriage in their community. - Develop a vision of a community with women and children free from sexual violence, teenage pregnancy and child marriage. - Identify beliefs, practices, behaviors and norms that support the achievement of their vision. - Identify community actions to promote protection of women

-Promote public discussions and generate commitment among others in the community to prevent sexual violence, child marriage and FGM.
+- and children from sexual violence, teenage pregnancy and child marriage. - Promote public discussions and generate commitment among others in the community to prevent sexual violence, teenage pregnancy and child marriage.